 - Promote all standards developed by WG7 including increasing awareness, acceptance and use of the Medical Rebate Data Submission Standard.

-- Identify impacted parties and develop requirements and specifications for a new mechanism for trading partners to exchange specialty pharmaceutical information.
+- In conjunction with WG18 Specialty Pharmacy, identify impacted parties and develop requirements and specifications for a new mechanism for trading partners to exchange specialty pharmaceutical information.

 - Work and align with other work groups to identify the impact of other standard changes on the WG7 Standards.

 - Monitor WG7 task groups to ensure they are tracking scope, goals, and deliverables.
 Disband task groups that have completed their work.

 - Support the MC Maintenance and Control Education-Legislation and Regulation Task Group when new legislation is being introduced regarding issues relevant to the work group.

 - Review Data Element Request Forms (DERFs) and adjudicate ballots pertaining to standards for which this work group is responsible.